8 Tasty Boozy Sweet Tea Recipes

 • Remove the bags, squeeze the excess water out, and discard.

-• Pour in 8 ounces of moonshine and stir.
+• Pour in the moonshine and stir.

 • Chill until cold, and then serve over ice with fresh mint sprigs or cucumber slices.